In the last couple of months, we’ve received a few comments and thoughts from readers about Oakland.

 The California Division of Occupational Safety and Health (Cal/OSHA) has fined general contractor Michael Roberts Construction for serious safety and health violations related to its work at the 2935 Telegraph construction site, a non-union project that will hold a 162 residential-unit complex with 4,045 square feet of ground-floor retail.

 Below are the top Oakland development stories for the week of April 2, 2018:

 Which Would You Prefer: An Additional Bay Bridge or an Additional BART Transbay Tube?
 Both?
 Neither?Read More

-Below are the proposed developments submitted to the Planning Department during the week of Dec.
-11, 2017:
+Below are proposed developments submitted to the Planning Department during the last week:

 Below are the top Oakland development stories for the week of March 26, 2018: